strawstack/aoc/README.md

 ## Run this project

-The command below runs the solution for the given day:
+The command below runs the solution for the given year, day, and part:

 `cargo run YEAR DAY PART`